zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/source_structure/source_structure.rst

 TF-M is designed to provide a user-friendly source structure to ease integration and service development.
-This document introduces the source structure and its design intention of TF-M. Additionally, the folders below are important for TF-M integration and descibed in a separate documents:
+This document introduces the source structure and its design intention of TF-M. Additionally, the folders below are important for TF-M integration and described in a separate documents:

 .. toctree::
     :maxdepth: 1